SixArm/locale-help/README.md

 * [bin/grep-locale-peer-id](bin/grep-locale-peer-id): find files that contain a given locale peer id

-* [bin/markdown-stream-to-headline-1](bin/markdown-stream-to-headline-1: input a markdown stream; output the first headline
+* [bin/markdown-read-to-headline](bin/markdown-read-to-headline): markdown tool to read a file or stdin, then print the first headline

 * [bin/slug-case](bin/slug-case): input a line of text; output the text converted to slug case